 The survey of UK Geneticists and Endocrinologists suggested that at present whilst there is recognition that the cancer risk for non-proband family members may be low, it was felt that the data in this area is limited and there was concern about not discussing predictive testing with family members.
 There was agreement that whilst there is limited data available, predictive testing and screening should be discussed within the context of our current knowledge, but that this should be reviewed as and when new data on penetrance and effectiveness of screening are available.

-We would recommend that predictive genetic testing should be considered in families where an SDHA PGV has been identified in an individual with an SDHA-associated tumour or an individual with a tumour not typically associated with SDHA, but with suggestive IHC loss or family history of SDHA-associated tumours (Table 1).
+We would recommend that predictive genetic testing should be considered in families where an SDHA PGV has been identified in an individual with an SDHA-associated tumour (see table 1 and 2) or an individual with an “off-target” tumour not typically associated with SDHA, but with suggestive IHC loss or family history of SDHA-associated tumours (Table 2).
 Due to the reported low penetrance and few reports of familial cases we suggest consideration of offering predictive testing only to first degree relatives of an affected proband, unless there is a wider family history of SDHA- associated tumours (Table 2).

 We suggest that detailed discussion regarding predictive testing with these families should take place, ensuring patients are actively involved in the decision-making process regarding predictive testing and a joint decision made whether to proceed.
-We would recommend clear discussion of the low penetrance of SDHA PGVs, counselling of the lack of clear evidence on utility of screening and the potential for incidental findings.
+We would recommend particular attention and clear discussion of the low penetrance of SDHA PGVs, counselling of the lack of clear evidence on utility of screening and the potential for incidental findings.

-We would also recommend detailed discussion of symptoms relating to SDHA tumours, both as an adjunct or alternative to screening.
-Whilst we would not strongly recommend offering predictive testing to second degree relatives, it would be reasonable to advise them and others choosing not to proceed with predictive testing, on the importance of seeking a specialist opinion if they have specific symptoms e.g., hypertension, severe recurrent headaches, dyspepsia or upper GI bleeding or unintentional weight loss.
+We would also recommend detailed discussion of symptoms relating to SDHA-associated tumours, both as an adjunct or alternative to screening.
+We suggest not actively offering predictive testing to second degree relatives, however, we would recommend providing information on symptoms relating to SDHA-associated tumours and the importance of seeking a specialist opinion if they have specific symptoms e.g., hypertension, severe recurrent headaches, dyspepsia or upper GI bleeding or unintentional weight loss.

-Screening for unaffected SDHA carriers
+Screening for unaffected SDHA PGV carriers

-As for many other cancer predisposition syndromes comprehensive data regarding the clinical utility of screening is limited in SDHA carriers.
+As for many other cancer predisposition syndromes comprehensive data regarding the clinical utility of screening is limited in SDHA PGV carriers.
 However, it is recognised that patients can present at a young age with metastatic disease and cases of positive screening have been reported [9, 24].
 There is controversy both over whether screening should be offered and if it is, the extent of the screening.
 Screening with plasma metanephrines alone may not detect the non-secretory head and neck PGL and therefore, if screening is recommended it should comprise both biochemical studies and imaging including neck, thorax, abdomen and pelvis.

 There are no studies assessing the optimal screening interval, but an early study found tumour doubling time of 4.2 years for head and neck PGLs [25] and 5.8 years in a series of SDHB and SDHD patients with head and neck PGLs, whereas abdominal and thoracic PGLs grew more slowly, doubling at 6.94 and 11.8 years respectively [26].